 \section{Summary and outline}

 In Section~\ref{s:nonconcentrated} we discuss some minor results.
-This could still be thought of as part of the introduction.
 We quickly show how different this model is from the Erd\H os--R\'enyi model in that it can easily result in non-concentrated spaces.

 The main discussion starts in Section~\ref{s:rado}.
 The paper contains two major results.
-The first one, in Section~\ref{s:rado}, was motivated by the effort of characterizing the sequences that will a.s.\ result in the Rado graph.
+In Section \ref{s:rado}, we prove the first one (stated in this section as Theorem~\ref{thm:rado}), which was motivated by the effort of characterizing the sequences that will a.s.\ result in the Rado graph.
 We did more than that: we defined a degree of similarity of a graph to the Rado graph, and we can determine from the sequence how similar the resulting graph will be to the Rado graph.

 \begin{definition} Let $G$ be a graph and $A,B\subseteq V(G)$.
 We say that a vertex $v$ is a \emph{witness} for the ordered pair $(A,B)$, if $v$ is adjacent to every vertex in $A$, and $v$ is not adjacent to any vertex in $B$. \end{definition}